untidy-hair/service_object/README.md

   - Your service class needs to call "super()" in its initializer for now.
 (This may be changed in the future.)
   - Change @result to false in service object whenever your service fails.
   - Add an error string to @errors in service object whenever your service fails.
+  - It's often convenient that all service methods return boolean to control the flow easily (see samples.)

 3. Other utility methods
   - ServiceObject::Base\#logger is delegated to Rails.logger